headzoo/dbsample/README.md

 DBSample
 ========
-DBSample creates small samples of large databases while preserving foreign key constraints.
+DBSample creates database dumps which _make sense_.

 **ALPHA RELEASE!
 USE WITH CAUTION!**